Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Instrumentation/Writing Pass Instrumentations.md

 This will register the `beforePass` and `afterPass` function in the same class as the callbacks invoked before and after each Pass, respectively.

+Though function prototypes of these two callback have same argument types, the return types are different:
+-